mwan0906/tic-tac-toe/README.md

 I don't normally make such large commits, but I wanted to concentrate on what I could do to take advantage of the unexpected free time I had.

 Third commit - Implemented the loading screen when the API is being called for logging in or for waiting for the opponent, added hover activity for squares, and more concise rendering.

+Fourth commit - Moved the logic for changing the board state to board.js, because that makes more sense than square.js.
+From the beginning, I did not want squares to communicate with each other.
+Instead, interactions should go through the board itself.